 Market research has been an integral part of the business world since the 1920s and the first time advertisers started realizing the importance of demographic when it came to segmenting the market.
 As the decades passed, market research has become more and more advanced and nowadays, it has become ubiquitous.
 Unfortunately, many startups are still not doing it when they should.

 Why Market Research is Important

-There are a number of reasons as to why market research is important for startups, but when you really boil it down, it comes down to three insights that you get with it.
+There are a number of reasons why market research is important for startups, but when you really boil it down, it comes down to three insights that you get with it.

-Finally, market research will also give you a ton of insights on your competitors; how their products are faring, what kind of obstacles and challenges they faced, how their revenue grew over time and much, much more.
+Finally, market research will also give you a ton of insights into your competitors; how their products are faring, what kind of obstacles and challenges they faced, how their revenue grew over time, and much, much more.

 How to Do It

 Like always, it will start with an idea, and, truth be told, there are ideas that are so good startups do not even have to do market research.
 These ideas are often about filling certain holes in the market than about introducing something revolutionary.

 An example of this is Sparesbox, an Australian startup that started selling car parts online knowing that official dealers have been jacking up the prices for decades in Australia.
 Later, they added to their car parts store with a mechanic service where you purchase a part and a mechanic comes over to replace it for you.
 Uber’s founders probably knew they had a great idea on their hands, as did many other startup founders who turned into millionaires.